 COVID-19 is the infectious disease caused by the recently discovered novel (new) coronavirus.
 Several coronaviruses are known to cause respiratory infections in humans.
 This new virus and disease were unknown before the outbreak began in Wuhan, China, in December 2019.
-On January 30, 2020 the International Health Regulations Committee of the World Health Organization (WHO) declared the outbreak a "public health emergency of international concern" and on March 11, 2020 it was officially declared a pandemic.
+On January 30, 2020 the International Health Regulations Committee of the World Health Organization (WHO) declared the outbreak a "public health emergency of international concern."